Self-Driving-Car-NDegree-M-Russo/CarND-P2-Traffic-Sign-Classifier/writeup.md

 The original dataset for this project is the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

-The dataset provides three pickle files, each of them containing a dictionary with 4 key/value pairs:
+The dataset is provided as three pickle files, each of them containing a dictionary with 4 key/value pairs:

 - `'features'` is a 4D array containing raw pixel data of the traffic sign images, (num examples, width, height, channels).
 - `'labels'` is a 1D array containing the label/class id of the traffic sign.
 The file `signnames.csv` contains id -> name mappings for each id.